With over 1.943 hectares of fun and Magic, Disneyland Paris (DLP) is one of the most popular attractions in Europe.

 - Magic Circus Hotel Marne La Vallee -also a 4-star hotel, 10 minutes drive from the park which offers a free shuttle to the park every 20 minutes.
 Rooms have a circus theme and offer views of the countryside, the park or the lake.

 - L'Elysée Val d'Europe is located a few minutes drive from the park and The Sea Life Aquarium and offers a free shuttle to the adventure park.
-The staff is extremely friendly and welcoming, while the services are one of the best from the area.
+The staff is extremely friendly and welcoming, while the services are one of the best in the area.

 I bet you are really excited right now and want to try all the rides I have been telling you about!